hsf-training/analysis-essentials/python/conditions.md

 Blast off!
 ```

 The `while` loop checks the condition, runs the block, and then re-checks the
 condition.
 If we don’t do something in the loop to change the result of the
-condition, we’ll end up looping forever!
+condition, we will end up looping forever!

 ```python
 >>> i = 5